-Workers’ Compensation Lawyers Serving Boston to Plymouth
+Workers’ Compensation Lawyers Serving all of Massachusetts

-At the offices of Lipsey & Clifford, we can help you navigate the confusing process of a workman’s compensation claim.
+At the offices of Lipsey & Clifford, we can help you navigate the confusing process of a workers’ compensation claim.
 We’ll help get you back on benefits and get your life back together.
 It is critical that you contact a workers’ compensation attorney immediately following an accident at the workplace so you can report all the details of the incident and fill out the necessary reports right away.

 Law Offices of Lipsey & Clifford lawyers continue to protect you.
 Providing free consultations, informing you of your rights during this unsettling time.
 Our attorneys are here to discuss how we can help you.
 Speak to one of our experienced lawyers at Law Office of Lipsey & Clifford for a consultation on your case, by calling us at (781) 829-9100 today.